neam/dokku-host-provisioning/README.md

 ## Shell scripts

+The following shell scripts are available in /usr/local/bin on the dokku hosts, and may be useful:

-docker-enter.sh - Uses nsenter to step into a running container remove-cid-files-that-dont-have-active-containers.sh - Makes sure that all dokku container files contain ids to running docker containerslimit-dokku-deployments.sh - Use to limit commit-specific deployments limit-dokku-deployments.sh - Use to limit commit-specific deployments
+* docker-enter.sh - Uses nsenter to step into a running container
+* remove-cid-files-that-dont-have-active-containers.sh - Makes sure that all dokku container files contain ids to running docker containers
+* limit-dokku-deployments.sh - Use to limit commit-specific deployments